National Premier Leagues South Australia: Competition format

 The regular season consists of a double round robin of 22 rounds, followed by a finals series for the top 6 teams.
 The team who finishes first is crowned Premier and qualifies for the National Premier Leagues finals series.
 The teams placed 11th and 12th are relegated to the State League 1 in the following season.

 In the finals, the 1st and 2nd placed teams playoff in a two-legged game to qualify for the grand final, with the loser moving to a preliminary final against the winner of playoffs by the 3rd to 6th placed teams.
 A grand final is held at ServiceFM Stadium, where the winner is crowned Champion.

-Current clubs
+Clubs

-The following 12 clubs are competing in the 2025 NPL South Australia season.
+The following 12 clubs are competing in the 2026 season.